 Insolvency happens when an employer has no money to pay the people they owe in full, including their employees, and they have to make arrangements to meet these debts.
 You can find more information about redundancy and insolvency from the government’s insolvency service.

 There are different types of insolvency.
 If your employer is a limited company or partnership then insolvency will be either:

 If your employer is an individual then insolvency will mean bankruptcy or a voluntary arrangement with creditors.

 Usually, someone is appointed to deal with an official insolvency situation.
 They’ll be in charge of the situation and could be called an insolvency practitioner, official receiver, administrator, liquidator, supervisor or trustee.
 There are a number of things insolvency can mean for you as an employee:

 You need to find out if your employer is insolvent or not.
 If your employer is still trading but you aren’t getting paid, you may be able to complain to an Employment Tribunal that there has been an unlawful deduction from your pay.
 In such situations, it’s often best to speak to the government’s insolvency service.

 If your employer is officially insolvent you may be able to claim the following from the National Insurance Fund:

-From 31st January 2017, employment tribunal claims relating to employees of insolvent company’s, where payments are sought from the National Insurance Fund, such as redundancy payments, will no longer require a fee.
+Since 31st January 2017, employment tribunal claims relating to employees of insolvent companies, where payments are sought from the National Insurance Fund, such as redundancy payments, no longer require a fee.